eudaq/eudaq/user/eudet/README.md

-# EUDET-type telescopes using EUDAQ2 and AIDA TLU
+# EUDET-type beam telescopes using EUDAQ2 and AIDA TLU and EUDET TLU

 Description of config files and usage (scripts)